martinkearn/Content/Demos/Machine Learning and Cognitive/Building HowHappy Lite in ASP.Net Core 1.0.0.md

 ## Show the main How Happy website in action
 HowHappy.co.uk

-Upload a photo of the crowd
+Take a photo of the audience and upload a photo of the crowd

 Use the luis prompt to ask for other emotions
-* Show me the happy faces
+* Who is the happiest one here
-* Show me all the sad people
+* Show me all the angry people
-* Who are the surprised people
+* Who is the 3rd most surprised person
-* Who are the angry people
+* Show me the least happy person

 ## New Project
 Open Visual Studio